harvardartmuseums/api-docs/sections/medium.md

 # Medium

-Contains information on the mediums used to describe items in the Harvard Art Museums collections.
+Contains information on the mediums (the materials that are applied in the making of an object) used to describe items in the Harvard Art Museums collections.
+This information is oftentimes provided by the Harvard Art Museums' conservators as a result of their expertise, technical examination, and/or analysis.

 ## Get Mediums